 If you are installing IRAF for the first time then the first step is to set up a new account for the user 'iraf'.
 This is necessary for IRAF system management, which should always be done from the IRAF account.
 The IRAF account has special login files which set up a custom UNIX environment for IRAF system management.
-Having an IRAF account provides a convenient place (the IRAF system manager's login directory) to keep scratch files created during system configuration.
+Having an IRAF account provides a convenient place (the IRAF system manager's login directory) to keep scratch files created during system configuration, and since it has a standard environment it not only simplifies routine maintanence but provides a baseline for performance when problems are encountered.

 The location of the IRAF root directory is arbitrary.
-Our practice here is to locate the software in a system file storage area separate from the operating system files (to simplify Digital Unix upgrades), and then use a symbolic link such as /iraf to point to the actual root directory.
+Our practice here is to locate the software in a system file storage area separate from the HPUX files (to simplify OS upgrades), and then use a symbolic link such as /iraf or /usr/iraf (or both) to point to the actual root directory.
 This makes life simpler if IRAF is NFS mounted on several machines and it is later necessary to move the IRAF files.
 Try to keep the path to the physical IRAF root directory short to avoid filename truncation problems when IRAF is run.